Tarneem-Arafa/Egypt-Nexus/README.md

 # 📌 Overview
-*Egypt Nexus* is a branding and advertising project for **Egypt’s National Authority for Tunnels**, showcasing sustainable transport solutions that reduce pollution and connect cities."
+*Egypt Nexus* is a branding and advertising project for **Egypt’s National Authority for Tunnels**, showcasing sustainable transport solutions that reduce pollution and connect cities.